jupyterlab/extension-examples/README.md

 jupyter lab --watch
 ```

+The examples currently target **JupyterLab 2.x**.

+If you would like to use the examples with JupyterLab 1.x, check out the [1.x branch](https://github.com/jtpio/jupyterlab-extension-examples/tree/1.x).
+Note that the `1.x` branch is not updated anymore.

 ## Develop by Examples

 You may find it easier to learn how to create extensions _by examples_, instead of going through the documentation.